allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

-Lua syntax is powerful and easy to understand and [chisel API](https://github.com/draios/sysdig/wiki/Sysdig-Chisel-API-Reference-Manual) consists of only handful of functions so writing chisels is quite pleasent task.
+Lua syntax is powerful and easy to understand and [chisel API](https://github.com/draios/sysdig/wiki/Sysdig-Chisel-API-Reference-Manual) consists of only handful of functions so writing chisels is quite pleasant task.

 As a best recommendation I can share with you that it took me about an hour to write simple [socket inactivity detector](https://gist.github.com/wendigo/b5f0bfa6c271c8cd27a2) without prior knowledge and experience in writing chisels or Lua programming language.
 Cool, isn't it?

-### Summary
+## Summary

 For me ***sysdig*** is great, easy to understand and use tool for **online/offline**, production profiling and analysis tasks.
 It comes with powerful filtering and formatting capabilities, [very good